KeyWarden/Portfolio-Project-1-Battle-of-Hastings/README.md

 ## Credits

 ### Content
-The code to make the social media links as well as to install the font for the logo was taken from the Love Running Walkthrough Project
+The code to make the social media links as well as to install the font for the logo was taken from the Love Running Walkthrough Project.
+I also made use of the Code Institute Gitpod Template.

 ### Media
 The Video was taken from the BazBattles Youtube Channel, and the various images taken from the English Heritage website.